mrinalkumarjha/CoreAngularEcommerce/README.md

 dotnet tool install --global dotnet-ef --version 6.0.1

+run migration in ecommerce dir: This migration will automatically applied when Api project will be created.
+You can also run it manually.

+-- for store db
-run migration in ecommerce dir: dotnet ef Migrations Add InitialCreate  -p Infrastructure -s API -o Data/Migrations -c StoreContext
+dotnet ef Migrations Add InitialCreate  -p Infrastructure -s API -o Data/Migrations -c StoreContext -- for identity db dotnet ef Migrations Add InitialCreate  -p Infrastructure -s API -o Identity/Migrations -c AppIdentityDbContext

 to create db: this will apply migration and create db id not available. dotnet ef  database update -p Infrastructure -s API  -c StoreContext